 HELOC stands for Home Equity Line of Credit.
 HELOCs are a form of home equity loan.
 Since I have never discussed home equity loans before on this site, I figure we can knock out two birds with one stone.
 So sit back, relax, kick your shoes off, and get ready for a short lesson on real estate loans.

 So, in the example above you have equity of $150,000.
 If you need a lot of money for a planned purchase, such as a car or large home improvement, you can take out an installment loan based on that equity.
-The rate of a home equity loan is generally the lowest interest rate a consumer can find.
+The rate of a home equity loan is generally the lowest interest rate a consumer can find aside from a mortgage.
 However, it also means that if you stop paying, the bank can foreclose on your house.
-If you plan on paying every month (as we all do), you can get a better “car loan” rate if you use a home equity loan instead.
+If you plan on paying every month, just like you have to do with all of your loans anyway, you can get a better “car loan” rate or refinance your credit cards at a lower rate if you use a home equity loan instead.

 Sometimes, however, emergencies come up.
 We don’t all have an emergency fund, even though we probably all should.
 For these scenarios, HELOCs come in handy.
 A HELOC is a line of credit attached to your property.
-Like all lines of credit, your HELOC works kind of like a secured credit card with unique fees.
+Like all lines of credit, your HELOC works kind of like a secured credit card with a lower rate and different fees.

-If you decide you want a HELOC, you will have to pay fees up front to create the loan.
+If you decide you want a HELOC, you will have to pay fees up front to create the loan, though some banks will give you a HELOC without any closing fees.
 Once it is established, you never have to use it.
 If you don’t use it, you don’t have to pay any more.
 If you do use it, you have to pay interest on the outstanding balance, like a credit card, and pay back the loan balance at a later date.
 Some HELOCs simply accrue interest and require no payment until the end date of the loan.
 Some require interest only until the loan end date.
 Others institute a minimum payment based on the outstanding balance.
 You can generally negotiate this with the bank when you set up the loan.

 If my opinion, HELOCs are a good idea for established homeowners for emergency use.
 If you are new in real estate, this is just another complicated loan that lets you spend money you will eventually have to pay back.
 If you have a lot of equity and want to be ready for when the water heater breaks, you need to replace the furnace, or a plumbing emergency comes up, a HELOC might be right for you.
 Just remember, it can take weeks to setup this type of loan.
 If you want it in an emergency, waiting for the pipe to break will be too late.